-Most of the formal teaching in Engineering takes place in the Engineering Department, which is only five minutes’ walk from the College.
-In the first two years almost all the time between 9am and 1pm, Mondays to Fridays, is occupied by the time-tabled activities, mostly lectures and laboratory sessions.
+Lectures and practical classes in Engineering take place in the Engineering Department, which is only five minutes’ walk from the College.
+In the first two years almost all the time between 9.00am and 4.00pm, Mondays to Fridays, is occupied by time-tabled activities, mostly lectures and laboratory sessions.

 The College arranges supervisions to support each lecture course taken by a student, at a rate of approximately one supervision for every two weeks of lectures.
 Each student typically has three supervisions per week in the first two years, rather less in the third and fourth year.

-The College has seven Fellows whose subject is Engineering, and one Fellow where their subject is specifically Chemical Engineering.
-With about sixty Engineering students at Pembroke, and with the growing diversity and specialisation of subjects taught in the course, it is not possible for students to be supervised only by Fellows of the College.
-A considerable proportion of the supervisions are given by post-doctoral researchers or research students.
-(In this respect, Pembroke is similar to most other colleges).
+The College has seven Fellows whose subject is Engineering, and two Fellows whose subject is specifically Chemical Engineering.
+In the first and second years roughly half of supervision is carried out by fellows.
+Further supervisions are given by post-doctoral researchers and research students who are often also affiliated with the college.
 Students usually attend supervisions in pairs, or threes, and the supervisions usually take place in the afternoons or early evenings.

-Students who embark on the Engineering course have the option, in the second year of entering the Chemical Engineering Tripos, for three years or in the third and fourth years, of pursuing many options, including the Management Studies Tripos or the Manufacturing Engineering Tripos.
+Students who embark on the Engineering course have the option, in the second year, of entering the Chemical Engineering Tripos.
+There are many further options in the third and fourth years, including the Management Studies Tripos and the Manufacturing Engineering Tripos.

 For further details of the course, prospective applicants should see the Engineering Department’s Undergraduate Admissions website.

 We admit about 16 engineers each year.
 The course is tough, and we would expect those applying to have a very strong background in physics and mathematics.
-Our conditional offers normally require Mathematics and Physics and one other relevant A-level (equivalent).
-Further Mathematics A-level is highly desirable.
+Our conditional offers typically require Mathematics and Physics and one other relevant A-level (or equivalent), for example, Chemistry.
+In addition to these, Further Mathematics A-level is highly desirable as a fourth A Level.
+If your school offers Further Mathematics we would expect you to take up this option.
 It is also important that candidates study Mechanics as one, or preferably two of their modules.
 Engineers with Further Maths as a fourth A-level will also be asked for a grade in this subject.
 We do not require STEP.
-For those sitting the IB, we treat Higher Level subjects as equivalent to A-level and Standard Level subjects as equivalent to AS Level.
-For information about other qualifications, please email us for a separate sheet.
+For those sitting the International Baccalaureate, Higher Level subjects should be Maths, Physics and a further relevant subject wherever possible.
+For information about other qualifications, please contact us.

 Admissions for Chemical Engineering